Mount Sicker: copper, gold, silver, zinc prospect near Duncan, BC

 • Creates new environmental risks

-THE MOUNT SICKER RECLAMATION PROJECT WOULD:
+THE MOUNT SICKER RECLAMATION PROJECT (and our other projects) COULD:

-• Provide jobs for the Cowichan Valley
+• Provide jobs for the Cowichan Valley Clean up a 125-year-old mess

 • Result in the recovery of gold, silver, copper and zinc